Back to Reference

 Top features

-• Wide collection of GIFs: Giphy offers the most comprehensive array of GIFs around, for all occasions and feelings.
+• Wide collection of GIFs: A huge library for all moods and moments.

 Best for

-Giphy is best for anyone who’s looking to create a fun environment.
+Giphy is best for anyone who wants a little more fun in Slack.

 13. Calendly

-Calendly is a simple scheduling automation tool that eliminates back-and-forth emails and streamlines collaboration.
+Calendly is a scheduling automation tool that eliminates back-and-forth emails.

 Source: Slack App Directory